josamuna/js-practice/Day-15/README.md

 ## 11. Static Array methods in JavaScript : Array-like

-> _`Array like`_ is an object and has few similarity with array, but is not an array.
-Has a property `length` and elements are `indexed`, but can not be manipulated as array.
+> _`Array-like`_ is an object and has few similarity with array, but is not an array.
+Has a property `length` and elements are `indexed`, but can not be manipulated as an array.

-> The below code shows that the `array_like` variable behave has an array, but it is not because the `Array.isArray() return false`.
+> The below code shows that the `array_like` variable behave as an array, but it is not because the `Array.isArray() return false`.

 ```js
 const array_like = { 0: 'I', 1: 'am', 2: 'array-like', length: 3 };